Talimali Band of Apalachee Indians

-The Talimali Band of Apalachee Indians is one of several cultural heritage organizations of individuals who identify as descendants of the Apalachee people.
+The Talimali Band of Apalachee Indians, previously called the Apalachee Indians of Louisiana. is one of several cultural heritage organizations of individuals who identify as descendants of the Apalachee people., with about 300 people belonging to the group.
 The historical Apalachee were a Muskogean language–speaking tribe who lived at the Florida-Georgia border north of the Gulf of Mexico until the beginning of the 18th century.

 The Talimali Band of Apalachee Indians is one of more than 400 unrecognized tribes.
 This organization is neither a federally recognized tribe nor a state-recognized tribe.

-They were previously called the Apalachee Indians of Louisiana.
-About 300 people belong to this organization.

-Nonprofit organizations

-In 1995, the Talimali Band of Apalachee Indians organized as a 501(c)(3) nonprofit organization, based in Pineville, Louisiana.

-Arthur R. Bennett was the organization's principal officer.
-Zina Lee Spears served as the organization's registered agent.
-Arthur R. Bennett currently leads the organization.

-There is also the Apalachee Indians Talimali Band, formed by Troy Kerry in 2019, based in Stonewall, Louisiana.
-Kerry registered this group as a 501(c)(3) nonprofit with the EIN of 84-3710212 in 2019.
-This newer organization tried and failed to gain state recognition from Louisiana in 2022.

-Petition for federal recognition

-The Talimali Band, The Apalachee Indians of Louisiana, formerly called the Apalachee Indians of Louisiana sent a letter of intent to petition for federal recognition in 1996.
-Gilmer Bennett of Libuse, Louisiana, sent the letter.
-The Talimali Band never submitted a completed petition for federal recognition.

 This group is not to be confused with the Apalachee Indian Tribe in Alexandria, Louisiana, another unrecognized organization claiming Apalachee identity who also submitted a letter of intent to petition for federal recognition in 1996, or the Apalachee Indians Talimali Band, another nonprofit organization that is based in Stonewall, Louisiana.